This section outlines the release process at Fleet.

 git checkout fleet-v4.3.0 git checkout --branch patch-fleet-v4.3.1

-Cherry pick the necessary commits into the new branch:
+The DRI for creating the patch release branch cherry picks the necessary commits into the new branch:

 git cherry-pick d34db33f